Gtouchet/mv-lib-testing-ground/README.md

 This project is primarily intended for:

-- The developer of the MV Lib library.
+- The developer of the MV Lib library (hey that's me !).
 - Anyone interested in discovering or evaluating the available components.
 - Demonstrating my Angular development skills.

-## Status
+## Note

-This project is a testing and demonstration environment.

 I frequently perform refactoring work that may temporarily break some components.
-When this happens, visitors are informed through notifications displayed on the application's home page.
+When this happens, visitors are informed through a text displayed on the application's home page.